 fresh herbs - you can use parsley, cilantro, tarragon, and basil.
 A great shortcut is to purchase sabzi koufteh, an herb mix especially for making koufteh.

-How to Make this Recipe
+👩🍳How to Make This Recipe

-Note: You can either use 1 beef bouillon cube or or use 1-2 cups beef broth in place of 1-2 cups water.
-I have made this recipe many times using neither, and loading it up with veggies instead - it is watery, but still delicious if the soup is seasoned properly with salt & pepper.
+You can either use 1 beef bouillon cube or or use 1-2 cups beef or chicken broth in place of 1-2 cups water.
+I have made this recipe many times using neither, and loading it up with veggies instead – it is watery, but still delicious if the soup is seasoned properly with salt & pepper.
 I have had mixed reviews about serving it this way, so choose your own adventure.

 Once the water is boiling, roll the beef mixture into 2-inch diameter balls and drop into the boiling soup.
 Bring back to boil, reduce to simmer, cover, and cook for 45 minutes.